An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Verification and validation

 \subsection{Time step size}

 The time step size limit due to the CFL condition is given by

-where $\Delta x$ is cell length and $U$ is a characteristic velocity.
-In the cases, $\Delta x$ is the ratio of domain side length to resolution $N$, while $U$ is equal to magnitude of the ambient flow velocity vector, i.e. $U=|\v_a|=1$.
+where $h$ is cell length and $U$ is a characteristic velocity.
+In the cases, $h$ is the minimum cell size, while $U$ is equal to magnitude of the ambient flow velocity vector, i.e. $U=|\v_a|=1$.
 Another restriction for the time step size arises from the propagation of capillary waves on interfaces between two fluids.
 This time step constraint is firstly introduced by \citet{brackbill1992continuum}, and afterwards revised by \citet{denner2015numerical}.
 It has the form

 in which $\rho_d$ and $\rho_a$ are density of droplet and ambient fluid, respectively, $\sigma$ is the surface tension coefficient.
 In the case setup procedure, the method devised by \citet{tolle2020saample} is followed, i.e., using a compare function